MiguelMSUB/Final_project/Machine learning selection.md

 The selected model based on the evaluation above, it will be able to identify real jobs with a very high **accuracy (85%)**.
 However, it’s identification of fake jobs can still be improved upon.

 The confusion matrix above displays the following values – categorized label, number of data points categorized under the label and percentage of data represented in each category.
-Based on the confusion matrix it is evident that the model identifies real jobs 99.01% of the times.
-However, fraudulent jobs are identified only 73.5% of the times.
-Only 2% of the times has the model not identified the class correctly.
+Based on the confusion matrix it is evident that the model identifies real jobs 85% of the times.
 This shortcoming has been discussed earlier as well as Machine Learning algorithms tend to prefer the dominant classes.

-From the confusion matrix results, the precision for the bad loan applications is low, indicating a large number of false positives, which indicates an unreliable positive classification.
-The recall is also low for the bad loan applications, which is indicative of a large number of false negatives.
-The F1 score is also low (33).
+From the confusion matrix results also we can get the precision for the Fraudulent Jobs is very low, indicating a large number of false positives, which indicates an unreliable positive classification.
+The recall is high for the Fraudulent jobs, which is indicative of a small number of false negatives.
+The F1 score is also low (35%).

-In summary, this random forest model is not good at classifying fraudulent loan applications because the model's accuracy, 0.520, and F1 score are low.